Lochte, chastened by misdeeds, takes aim at 5th Olympics

 “There’s an acknowledgment on his part that maybe this is the last go-around and he certainly wants to leave with a little better taste in his mouth than maybe what he created,” Troy said.

 Lochte is already one of the greats of the sport.
 His 12 medals, including six gold, make him the second-most decorated swimmer in Olympic history behind only Phelps.
-Torres and Natalie Coughlin also have 12 career medals.
+Torres, Natalie Coughlin and Jenny Thompson also have 12 career medals.

 He remains a welcome presence on the pool deck, with fellow swimmers calling him “Big Daddy.”